ScandiumSG/NLP_prediction/README.md

 This repository contain the source code a natural language processing (NLP) project to use Naive Bayes classifier to predict the political affiliation of member of the Norwegian parliment.

+The project is part of the project in the course [TDT4310](https://www.ntnu.no/studier/emner/TDT4310), Intelligent Text Analytics and Language Understanding, at NTNU.

 # How to run

 It it recommended to run the project in a virtual environment, but not a requirement.
 For how to set up the venv look [here](https://docs.python.org/3/library/venv.html).